torvalds/linux/Documentation/process/embargoed-hardware-issues.rst

 CVE assignment
 """"""""""""""

-Neither the hardware security team nor the initial response team assign CVEs, nor are CVEs required for the development process.
+Neither the hardware security team analr the initial response team assign CVEs, analr are CVEs required for the development process.
 If CVEs are provided by the disclosing party they can be used for documentation purposes.